telerik-boneyard/backend-services-push-ios/README.md

-platform-push-ios
+backend-services-push-ios
 =================

-This application is a basic example of using Push Notifications provided by Everlive.
+This application is a basic example of using Push Notifications provided by Telerik Backend Services.

 ###Requirements